Grace Submerged: Background

-Grace Submerged was produced by Herbrand Larsen, who also plays keyboards and was the engineer on some albums of Enslaved.
-Ivar Bjørnson (guitarist for this band) makes an appearance here, co-writing "Dead End Poem".
+Grace Submerged was produced by Herbrand Larsen, former keyboardist of extreme metal band Enslaved.
+Ivar Bjørnson of the same band made an appearance on the album, co-writing "Dead End Poem".

 The album features an interpretation of the Phil Lynott-penned "Don't Believe A Word", which Terrorizer Magazine called "a chilling ballad".
 Krister Dreyer ("Morfeus") plays the piano and keyboards in that song and the samples in "Submerged".

 The song "Moonlit" was released as a music video.